App Actions V3

 Get a single action

-// result.action - The action object
+// result.action — the action object (see Action object structure above)

 Update an action

-Fliplet.App.V3.Actions.update(12345, {
+var result = await Fliplet.App.V3.Actions.update(12345, {

-name: 'confirm-booking-updated',
+name: 'confirm-booking-v2',

 code: `async function execute(context) {